lasst1368-max/SnakeGame/README.md

 ## Snake Game; Simple

-This is a simple Snake game I put together in a short period of time.
+This is a simple Snake game I put together in a short period of time, as an educational piece for C++.
 It’s lightweight enough to run on any graphical Linux environment, works fully offline, and keeps things intentionally minimal.

 ---